 Advance decisions can only be made by an adult with capacity to make an advance decision.
-If there is doubt regarding an adult's ability to make a decision, then a capacity assessment should be completed in relation to the decision to make the advance decision.
+If there is doubt regarding an adult's capacity, then a capacity assessment should be completed at the time in which the advance decision is being made to determine if the individual has the capacity to make the advance decision at that time.

-- 16.2 An advance decision should not be made under undue influence or duress. - Nobody has the legal right to demand specific treatment, either at the time or in advance.
+- 17.2 An advance decision should not be made under undue influence or duress. - 17.3 Nobody has the legal right to demand specific treatment, either at the time or in advance.
 So, no-one can insist (either at the time or in advance) on being given treatments that healthcare professionals consider to be clinically unnecessary, futile or inappropriate.
 But people can make a request or state their wishes and preferences in advance.
-Healthcare professionals should then consider the request when deciding what is in a patient's best interests (see Appendix 5) if the patient lacks capacity.
+Healthcare professionals should then consider the request when deciding what is in a patient's best interests (see Appendix 3) if the patient lacks capacity.

-17. Advance Decision to Refuse Treatment (ADRT)
+18. Advance Decision to Refuse Treatment (ADRT) see Appendix 4